Ctenophorus decresii: Habitat and geographic range

-While C. decresii is most commonly found in rocky areas throughout Australia, its exact habitat varies as it is found in a few distinct locations throughout Australia.
+C. decresii is endemic to Australia.
+While the species is most commonly found in rocky areas throughout Australia, its exact habitat varies as it is found in a few distinct locations throughout Australia.

 Scientists have identified the different populations of lizards as separate lineages due to geographic isolation.
-The three lineages of C. decresii are the northern, southern, and NSW lineages.
+The three lineages of C. decresii are the northern, southern, and New South Wales lineages.
+In New South Wales, they are found in the far west of the state, in the Barrier Ranges, near Silverton, among other locations.
 The entire genus Ctenophorus maintains a generally constant body shape, adapted for the Australian climate.

-Behavior
+Behaviour

 Reproduction

 C. decresii are characterized by their ability to produce multiple clutches in a year but a short lifespan.
+Eggs are typically laid from September to October, with most of them being laid earlier in the period.

 Incubation temperature affects the hatchling tail length and sex.
 At intermediate incubation temperatures, the proportion of males to females was much higher compared to extreme incubation temperatures (very high or very low) where females were the only sex seen.
 This shows that the season in which the females lay the eggs is good indicator of which sex will be seen in the hatchlings and body size, also known as temperature-dependent sex determination.
 Very low incubation temperatures are often associated with slower, less developed hatchlings.
 If incubated at a suitable temperature, hatchlings will have a higher body mass.
 These individuals will also have a higher probability of reproductive success especially in terms of clutch size and offspring body mass.
 Studies suggest that body mass is also influenced by the length of incubation.
 Eggs laid closer to the beginning of the season have more time to develop thus giving them more of an opportunity to gain more body mass.
 On the other hand, those laid later in the season do not have the same opportunity.
 Larger body sizes provide an advantage to males and females.
 Males are better able to defend their territories, and females have higher fecundity.
 Males with more territory also had larger body masses.

 Mating

-As mentioned in the description section, the coloration of the male tawny dragon lizards can vary, especially by region (northern and southern).
+As mentioned in the description section, the colouration of the male tawny dragon lizards can vary, especially by region (northern and southern).
 For mating, southern females are more likely to mate with southern males however, they are much less selective in their mate preferences than northern females.
 Both southern and northern males are more likely to be rejected by northern females.
 Southern males also prefer to mate with southern females because they share the same lineage.
-This suggests that preferences by either sex are driven by behavioral differences regionally.
+This suggests that preferences by either sex are driven by behavioural differences regionally.
 These lizards primarily prefer to mate with partners that are in the same region geographically.
 Overall, it appears that speciation is primarily driven by sexual selection with neither sex being more selective than the other.